 The 1999 report firstname.lastname@example.org set out proposals to use trusted service providers to help identify and authenticate citizens and businesses online.
 At the time it was assumed that smart cards would play a major role in providing a secure credential for citizens and businesses to use for “e-commerce”.
 The Smart Card Framework Version 1.0 of December 1999 observed that:

-In May 2000, the tScheme initiative was formally incorporated as an independent limited company. tScheme has been an important element of the idea of using trusted third parties to undertake identity assurance.
-Its members have worked to develop and implement a trusted scheme for industry self-regulation and its work has underpinned both the 2001 Government Gateway initiative as well as more recent work on Verify.
+In May 2000, the tScheme initiative was formally incorporated as an independent limited company. tScheme has been an important element of the use of trusted third parties to undertake identity assurance.
+Its members have worked to develop and implement a trusted scheme for industry self-regulation and its work has underpinned both the 2001 Government Gateway initiative as well as more recent similar work on Verify.

 The UK Online Annual Report of September 2000 noted that: